zhengli09/LASI_DAD-LD-Reference-Panel/README.md

 This repository contains linkage disequilibrium (LD) resources estimated using high-coverage (30×) whole-genome sequencing (WGS) data from 2,680 Indian samples in the Longitudinal Aging Study in India-Diagnostic Assessment of Dementia (LASI-DAD) study.
 To use LASI-DAD as an imputation reference panel, please refer to the [Michigan imputation server](https://imputationserver.sph.umich.edu/#!).
 These resources come with the upcomping paper:

+> Zheng Li, Wei Zhao, Xiang Zhou, Priya Moorjani, Yuk Yee Leung, Gerard D. Schellenberg,
+> Li-San Wang, Sharmistha Dey, Aparajit B Dey, Jinkook Lee, Jennifer A. Smith,
-> Li, Z. et al. A reference panel for linkage disequilibrium and genotype imputation
+> Sharon L.R.
+Kardia.
+A reference panel for linkage disequilibrium and genotype imputation
-> using whole-genome sequencing data from 2,680 LASI-DAD participants across India
+> using whole-genome sequencing data from 2,680 LASI-DAD participants across India.
+(2025+)

 The specific LD resources include:
 1. Broad-scale LD blocks estimated by LDetect and fine-scale LD blocks estimated by BigLD